EstelleGvl/bluequran/index.md

 layout: page
 show_title: false
 banner:
-  collection: qatar
+  collection: bluequran
   pid: obj10
   y: 25%
   height: '500px'
 ---

-__Wax__ is a [minimal computing](http://go-dh.github.io/mincomp/) project for producing digital exhibitions focused on longevity, low costs, and flexibility.
-Our underlying technology is made to learn and to teach, and can produce beautifully rendered, high-quality image collections and scholarly exhibits.
-To start using Wax, please see our [documentation](https://minicomp.github.io/wiki/#/wax/) for installation instructions and more.

-The collection items in this demo are from The Museum of Islamic Art, Qatar, (courtesy of [WikiMedia](https://commons.wikimedia.org/wiki/Category:Google_Art_Project_works_in_The_Museum_of_Islamic_Art,_Qatar) and [Google Art Project](https://www.google.com/culturalinstitute/about/artproject/)) and The Qatar National Library (via [World Digital Library](https://www.wdl.org/en/)).
+The Blue Qur'an is a unique manuscript of the Quran that was created in North Africa during the 9th or 10th century.
+It is known for its distinctive blue pages with gold lettering, and for its intricate geometric and floral designs.
+However, the manuscript has been scattered across multiple institutions and private collections around the world, making it difficult to study and appreciate as a cohesive work of art.

 ### Browse the Collection

-{% include collection_gallery.html facet_by='object_type' collection='qatar' %}
+{% include collection_gallery.html facet_by='object_type' collection='bluequran' %}